Teaching Classical Languages Symposium

 The Teaching Classical Languages Symposium came about to address a pressing need for teachers to share and discuss ideas and strategies for teaching Latin and Greek in the 21st century.
 Each symposium features educators in the secondary, tertiary, and community teaching spaces from Australia and New Zealand.

-TCLS 2024 contributes 6 hours of NSW Education Standards Authority (NESA) Accredited PD in the priority area of Delivery and Assessment of NSW Curriculum/EYLF addressing standard descriptors 3.3.2 & 5.1.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+TCLS 2024 contributed 6 hours of NSW Education Standards Authority (NESA) Accredited PD in the priority area of Delivery and Assessment of NSW Curriculum/EYLF addressing standard descriptors 3.3.2 & 5.1.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 In 2023, CANSW published a special edition of Classicum featuring papers from previous symposia.